ph4r05/laravel-queue-database-ph4/README.md

 You can contribute to this package by discovering bugs and opening issues.
 Please, add to which version of package you create pull request or issue.

+#### Donations

+Thank you for all your support!

+Monero:
+47BEukN83whUdvuXbaWmDDQLYNUpLsvFR2jioQtpP5vD8b3o74b9oFgQ3KFa3ibjbwBsaJEehogjiUCfGtugUGAuJAfbh1Z

 [blog]: https://ph4r05.deadcode.me/blog/2017/12/23/laravel-queues-optimization.html